 Ynys Mon MP Albert Owen, who is on the energy and climate change committee, told BBC Wales the cost of distributing electricity should be re-examined.

-The average bill for homes in north and south Wales was £503 last year, compared with the UK average of £479.
+The average bill for homes in north and south Wales was £503 last year, according to UK government figures.